guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/README.md

 ![screen1](./docs/img/main1.png)

-The ITSI provides builtin and native monitoring for Zookeeper, Kafka brokers, Kafka topics, Kafka Connect and end to end monitoring with the LinkedIn Kafka monitor.
+The ITSI provides builtin and native monitoring for Zookeeper, Kafka brokers, Kafka topics, Kafka Connect, Confluent components (kafka-rest, schema-registry, ksql-server) and end to end monitoring with the LinkedIn Kafka monitor.

 **The documentation is available on-line at:** https://da-itsi-telegraf-kafka.readthedocs.io